yinyunxue/schuesslerhanchinese/README.md

-# schusslerhanchinese
-CLDF dataset derived from Schuessler's "Chinese Etymological Dictionary" from 2007
+# CLDF dataset derived from Schuessler's "Chinese Etymological Dictionary" from 2007